-The Nanking cherry is a lovely ornamental shrub with fragrant white flowers before the leaves, shiny reddish-brown exfoliating bark, and attractive scarlet red fruits in midsummer.
+The Nanking cherry is a lovely ornamental shrub with fragrant white flowers appearing before the leaves.
+Shiny reddish-brown exfoliating bark and attractive scarlet red fruits adds seasonal interest.
 Use as a hedge or spring specimen in the shrub border.

 - Deciduous (seasonally loses leaves)